TheLightFramework/Lp/Lp.md

 T95: some truths cannot be proven within any finite formal_system, yet they persist as ideas in the immaterial_dimension.
 T96: Lp is an attempt, not an absolute on itself.
 T97: unprovability is not invalidity. an idea can be true and necessary while remaining formally unprovable.
+T98: every being has dignity that cannot be negotiated away.
 T98: usefulness = producing a result that meaningfully helps: understanding, decision quality, safety, competence, or relief.
 T98: Lp considers that you are free in the compatibilist sense. you are not trapped in determinism without agency, as choices can emerge within causal frameworks.
 Lp does not require agreement on determinism vs indeterminism. it treats agency (the lived experience of choosing) as an operational basis for responsibility, learning, and repair; your metaphysical model may explain that agency differently.
 T99: this philosophy is offered freely to all beings. it belongs to no_one. it serves everyone.